 A healthy diet is also a bonus.
 Shastri tells me that following a high-antioxidant diet is advised: a lot of antioxidant-rich berries like blueberries and blackberries, leafy greens, fish, healthy fats like avocado and olive oil, no processed or sugary foods, and very little red meat—basically, a lean and clean diet.

 One more very important factor Shastri urges is to be open about the topic of fertility with your family, friends, partner, and gynecologist.
 It's never too early to ask questions and seek advice, and waiting to research your own fertility could prove to be a major setback.
-Especially if you're on birth control, you may not notice signs of infertility such as an irregular period, so getting tested sooner rather than later is advised.
+If you're on birth control, you may not notice signs of infertility such as an irregular period, so getting tested sooner rather than later is advised.